bor0/misc/README.md

 # Technical books

-In addition to the practices, here are my favorite technical readings that shaped my knowledge in a way:
+In addition to the practices, here are my favorite technical reads that shaped my knowledge in a way:

 | Name                                                 | Amazon URL                           | Online URL                                                                |
 | ---------------------------------------------------- | ------------------------------------ | ------------------------------------------------------------------------- |